 Annual Accounts and Audits

-All of ECES since 2011 have been audited and submitted (the latest narrative related to the audit of our accounts) while the ones of 2019 are in the process of being audited and will later be published by the National Bank of Belgium.
+All of ECES annual accounts since 2011 have been audited.
+The accounts of 2020 are currently being audited and will later be published by the National Bank of Belgium.

 In 2020, ECES' turnover amounted to 10.3 million Euros.